 Wanda’s work combines finely detailed sculpted or carved elements with more abstracted and organic forms.
 Her figurative sculptures are primarily carved in wood, and may interact with other beings, human or spirit.
 An interest in the mystical, paranormal spirit world is central to her work.

 Wanda questions the nature of reality through narrative, as her installations are often accompanied by short fictions, using real and invented historical facts to create slippages in linear space/time.
 This disruption is followed through in her works where traditional craft techniques such as wood carving, are used in contemporary ways.

-Since graduating in 2009 from the Victorian College of the Arts with a Masters of Fine Arts, Wanda has exhibited regularly with recent solo exhibitions including Levitation Practice, MARS Gallery, the Ceremonial Processions of Dreamers, Lindberg Galleries, the Antarctic Kingdom of Gondwanaland, Craft Victoria and Fehily Contemporary,Into the Void, Linden Contemporary Centre for the Arts, and Tana Swiwi, Westpace, Melbourne.
-She has been funded through Australian Arts Council, Arts Victoria, and the City of Melbourne for her solo projects and was artist in residence at the Cité Internationale des Arts, Paris, France, through the Art Gallery of New South Wales.
+Since graduating in 2009 from the Victorian College of the Arts with a Masters of Fine Arts, Wanda has exhibited regularly with recent solo exhibitions including Levitation Practice: lesson Two, Art Week Auckland, Levitation Practice, MARS Gallery, the Ceremonial Processions of Dreamers, Lindberg Galleries, the Antarctic Kingdom of Gondwanaland, Craft Victoria and Fehily Contemporary,Into the Void, Linden Contemporary Centre for the Arts, and Tana Swiwi, Westpace, Melbourne.